 All students are advised to update their emergency contact information on STU-VIEW.

 What if I've come into contact with someone diagnosed with COVID-19?

 All individuals who have contact with someone diagnosed with COVID-19 are ordered to stay home by Toronto’s Medical Officer of Health for 14 days.

 You can email the college at firstname.lastname@example.org for advice and next steps.

 What if I start to feel symptoms of COVID-19?

-Ontario’s Ministry of Health says anyone who begins to feel symptoms, including fever, cough or difficulty breathing, needs to self-isolate immediately.
-Then, seek clinical assessment over the phone - either through TeleHealth Ontario (1-866-797-0000) or by calling their primary care provider's office.
+Anyone who experiences one or more of these symptoms should self-isolate immediately and seek clinical assessment over the phone, either through TeleHealth Ontario (1-866-797-0000) or by calling their primary care provider's office.

 Where can I find more information?